alithom123/leonard-ipsum/README.md

-# leonard-ipsum
+# my-girlfriend-ipsum
-A lorem ipsum generator based on the lyrics of the late Leonard Cohen.
+A Lorem Ipsum generator based on conversations with my girlfriend.